 - Social interaction is (believe it or not) promoted by the release of endorphins (a hormone) into the body.
 Not able to make endorphins?
 You won't enjoy other peoples' company much.
 Ditto for dating and relationships.

 - Exercise allows an exchange of nutrients to occur in all the body's cells by opening up the blood vessels and capillaries - its like getting an internal spring clean, which is why you feel so good afterwards.
 Feeling good is a marker of general bodily health.
 If you want to be in a good mood, start eating fresh produce and do moderate exercise.
+But if you beleive yourself to be depressed, prioritise nutrition and don't do any physically exhausting exercise, even though it may provide temporary numbness from the condition.

 I have never experienced depression on a low fat diet, even when I was severely hypoglycemic.
 VLC attempts what led me to depressions.
 Whenever I try to cut out fruit or VLC, it ends up in black spells.
 I take 5HTP for serotonin, and I also eat fruit even if it is bad for me.